evansalter/evansalter.github.io/src/components/blog/posts/ghpages-spa.md

     branch: sources
 ```

-It basically just runs my lint and build, then says if the branch is `sources`, force-push the `dist` directory to `master`.
+It basically just runs my lint and build, then if the branch is `sources`, force-push the `dist` directory to `master`.
 For more info on this, check out the [Travis CI docs](https://docs.travis-ci.com/user/deployment/pages/).

 ### Part 4: Routing

 It was very smooth sailing for a while.
 I was developing locally very quickly using the webpack dev server, complete with hot module reloading.
 When I wanted to deploy, I just pushed up my changes and in a minute or so they were live.
 I had no problems setting up the Vue router at all.

 As it turns out, when I was using the live site I was always starting from the root of the site.
 I never tried to go directly to `/projects` or any other page.
 That's when I hit a snag.
+Trying to go directly to a route in my app resulted in a 404 page.

 I definitely wasn't shocked when I discovered this.
 It makes total sense, since GitHub doesn't know about the Vue app's routes.
 All it knows is there is an `index.html` file in the repo that it can route to.